OmRaj6666/JSON-Parser/README.md

 python3 json_parser.py --test

-You will be prompted to upload any `..test` file for word and character count analysis.
+You will be need as your choice alredy it comes with predefined fine change as per need in file and directory to upload any `..test` file .

 ## Contributing